facebook/react/docs/_posts/2015-03-03-community-roundup-25.md

 ## React 101

-Interest in React has been exploding recently, so it's a good time to explore some great recent tutorials and videos covering getting started.
+Interest in React has been exploding recently, so it's a good time to explore some great recent tutorials and videos that cover getting started.

 Ryan Clarke ([rynclark](https://github.com/rynclark)) provides a [great overview of the basics of React](http://ryanclark.me/getting-started-with-react/) with the goal of building a really simple dropdown nav.